mutant-city/k8s_study/concepts_vocab.md

 * `securityContext` defined as an element in the `spec` root element

 ### Resource Requirements
-* k8's allows us to specifiy the resource requirments of a container in the pod spec
+* k8's allows us to specify the resource requirements of a container in the pod spec
 * memory/cpu
 * defined in terms of:
     * resource requests